squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 Squid supports SSL, extensive access controls, and full request logging.
 By using the lightweight Internet Cache Protocol, Squid caches can be arranged in a hierarchy or mesh for additional bandwidth savings.

-Squid consists of a main server program ''squid'', an optional Domain Name System lookup program ''dnsserver'' (squid nowadays implements the DNS protocol on its own by default), some optional programs for rewriting requests and performing authentication, and some management and client tools.
+Squid consists of a main server program ''squid'', an optional Domain Name System lookup program ''dnsserver'' (Squid nowadays implements the DNS protocol on its own by default), some optional programs for rewriting requests and performing authentication, and some management and client tools.

 Squid is originally derived from the ARPA-funded [http://webharvest.sourceforge.net/ng/ Harvest project].
 Since then it has gone through many changes and has many new features.